Growing Up with a Parent Who Had Alcohol Use Problems: You Can Heal

 My Story

 Not all children are as lucky as I was.
-Some parents lose control completely, becoming aggressive, dissociated, mean, absent.
+Some parents lose control completely, becoming aggressive, dissociated, mean, or absent.
 My heart breaks for those children and for the adults they became.
+Children always know.
+They should be protected.

-My mum has been sober for more than a decade now, and thank goodness we still have time to forgive and recover together.
+My mum has been sober for more than a decade now.
+Thank goodness we still have time to forgive and recover together.
 I’ve made peace with the past.
 I got sober myself.
-And now, the only thing that makes sense to me is to pay it forward.
+Now, the only thing that makes sense to me is to pay it forward.

 What Research Tells Us